ohata-toast/EasyCache/en/console-guide.md

 - To check recipient groups, click **View Recipient Groups**.
 - If you don't have a group in need, click **Create Recipient Groups** to create a new group.
 - Available recipients to be specified by each group are confined to project members only.
-  - Messages can be mailed or texted to the email address or phone number registered for TOAST membership.
+  - Messages can be mailed or texted to the email address or phone number registered for NHN Cloud membership.
 - Note that, by deleting a current recipient group for alarm rules, no more alarms are to be sent, if there's no other recipient group.

 ##### Constraints